atlanticbrs/data_docs/docs/index.md

 ![](images/logo.svg)

 This manual is intended as a companion, explanation, and data dictionary for the [Atlantic BRS data portal](https://bdtc.netlify.app).
 The information contained here is primarily intended for those who are actively working on the project and already have access to the data.
-For questions about obtaining access please contact (**BRS DATA CONTACT**) directly.
+For questions about obtaining access please contact (**brandon [dot] southall [at] sea-inc [dot] net**) directly.

 For questions or problems with this manual or if you are interested in contributing directly please email **wrc14 [at] duke [dot] edu**.